 Live Action TV

 - Pink Floyd's The Wall is about Pink's inner struggle with the demons his life has brought down on him.
-There is no one you can point to and say that they're responsible for all of his issues... except himself.
+While certain events and people did play a role in helping him build his "wall", there's no one you can point to and say that they're responsible for all of his issues... except himself.

 - Quadrophenia by The Who is about Jimmy's struggle to both fit in and figure out who he is (and who he should be).
 Although the Rocker-Mod riots are an important plot point, and Jimmy's relationship with the Mods underscores and enhances his conflict, it by no means causes it.
 This is quite a contrast to Tommy where the antagonist is seemingly everyone else.